Smyrna School District

 The Smyrna School District is a public school district in northern Kent County and extreme southern New Castle County, Delaware in the United States.
 The district is based in Smyrna.

+History

+The Smyrna Special School District and Kenton School District 9 were reorganized into the Smyrna School District on July 1, 1969.

 Geography

 The Smyrna School District serves the northern portion Kent County and the extreme southern portion of New Castle County in the state of Delaware.
 Communities served by the district include Smyrna, Clayton, and Kenton as well as a portion of Leipsic.